Aaron Bartley – The Success Story of Online Poker

-When he is not doing that, he is participating in big money tournaments with the big time players.
+When he is not playing online poker, he is participating in big money offline tournaments with the big time players.
 In some ways it is not such a long way from where he started.

 Aaron Bartley grew up in Cary, North Carolina.
 A wide variety of games was played in his home during that time.
 They played hearts, spades, bridge, canasta, gin, and, oh yes, poker.

 Aaron, a kid who liked games, did puzzles, and figured out riddles, wanted to figure out poker.
 He played in small stakes games with other kids in high school.
 Then, when he went to Penn State for college, he played more there.